How to Start Teaching English In Israel?

 Teaching English In Israel: Our Final Thoughts

 Teaching English in Israel is a ‘different’ experience.
 If the idea of working abroad is to make money, then this assignment is not for you.
 There is also an element of uncertainty regarding personal safety in the country.
-However, if you would like to spend some time in a truly unique part of the world learning about the past and how the world has adapted to changing circumstances over the ages, then teaching English in Israel is a great option.
+However, if you would like to spend some time in a truly unique part of the world, learning about the past and how the world has adapted to changing circumstances over the ages, teaching English in Israel is a great option.